drupalsocialinitiative/social_auth_uber/README.txt

 INTRODUCTION
 ------------

-Social Auth Uber Module is an Uber Authentication integration for Drupal.
+Social Auth Uber is an Uber authentication integration for Drupal.

 REQUIREMENTS